 In the US, If you use a drone and receive any form of compensation, including the exchange of goods and services.
 You need to have certification from the FFA to do it legally.
 For more details, see this post “How to Profit from the Air Drone Craze“.

 If you are going to take this seriously and not just be a hobbyist, you need to consider going through the process to get certified.

 In the US, it requires becoming a part 107 certified sUAS (small Unmanned Aircraft Systems) pilot.
 Each country has their own aviation authority you can contact in order to acquire a certification or license.

-What’s the best drone for sale?
-Without question, The Mavic Air is a top pick right now, DJI has released some fantastic drones and with all things considered in terms of size, features and price, At $800, it’s hard to ignore the incredible set of features offered in this compact camera drone.
+So what’s the best drone with a camera for the money?
+Without question, The Mavic Air 2 is a top pick right now, DJI has released some fantastic drones and with all things considered in terms of size, features and price, At $800, it’s hard to ignore the incredible set of features offered in this compact camera drone.

 Check back for updates to this list as new camera drones become available.